gatherspiel/.github/profile/README.md

 # Project overview

 Free Gather is a non commercial open source platform to help people organize and host in person board game events.
-The platform will consist of the following parts.
-- An open API that can be used by websites to list and manage local events in a specific area.
-- A zero dependency JavaScript UI framework designed for in person event listing websites.

 As a starting point, the project has a site specific for board games in the Washington, DC area, https://dmvboardgames.com/.

+The platform is actively looking for contributors.
+See the section below for a project roadmap and recommended issues for first time questions.
+Email gulu@createthirdplaces.com if you have any questions.

 ## Useful links to get started